gottacatchenall/ms_bumblebees/README.md

 ##  Figure three: Climate

 Much as climate change has shifted temperature gradients to get warmer toward the poles, it has also moved temperature gradients up in elevation.

 We can get a CMIP6 forecast of temperature and precipitation, and then predict how many observed interactions in the field data will no longer have their composing species’ distributions overlap.
 Decompose temporal component of overlap from spatial component.

 # Discussion

+This predictive model should not be used as definitive prediction: instead it reveals gaps in our sampling (where we have little confidence  in predictions---see uncertainty figure).
+Iterative forecasting [@Diteze]: use this model to guide sampling in the future to validate and update the model, etc.

 ## Acknowledgements